 Travelling in a group of 10 or more?
 For a range of great discounts and benefits get in touch with our dedicated Group Travel team on 03457 125 678.

 Find the cheapest tickets with our Best Fare Finder.

-The awards are made by a panel of judges comprising East Midlands Trains’ directors and senior managers and a representative from Passenger Focus.
+The awards are made by a panel of judges comprising East Midlands Trains’ directors and senior managers and representation from Passenger Focus.